 What is also little reported by the BBC is the fear many Arabs have of Mrs Clinton, as illustrated in this tweet from Palestinian activist Rania Khalek.
 They don’t fear her because she intends to stop American intervention in the region, that’s for sure.

 When you begin to analyse the US presidential campaign objectively, you can see that more than race, religion or economics, the clearest fault line between the two candidates is defined by whether they think it’s a good idea for the US to meddle in other people’s countries.
 And you see that the neocons are right on this point at least: Trump wants to break from the regime change philosophy, while Hillary is its faithful custodian.
 Trump spoke out against the Iraq war in 2003.
-Clearly, as a businessman who hadn’t studied the war closely at the time, Trump was carried along by some of the early enthusiasm for the it, and much has been made of his inconsistencies at the beginning of the 2000s.
+Clearly, as a businessman who hadn’t studied the war closely at the time, Trump was, at first, carried along by some of the early enthusiasm for the it, and much has been made of his inconsistencies at the beginning of the 2000s.
 But this misses the point.
 Trump hasn’t just criticised the Iraq war in his campaign, but the whole interventionist, regime change mindset which dominated US foreign policy under both George W. Bush and Barrack Obama with Hillary Clinton as his Secretary of State.
 Hillary Clinton voted in favor of the Iraq war.
 She has since admitted this was a mistake, but with a characteristic Realpolitik, tactical justification of her decision and -crucially – without ever criticising the regime change philosophy which underlies it and which justified that war.

 Libya: Hillary masterminds a disastrous regime change of which Trump was skeptical